CS5500-S-2023/team-koala/README.md

 Reminds users of status updates of their packages via discord private messages.
 - Currently, this bot supports creating, updating, updating and deleting packages.
 - Once users have created packages with the bot, they will be notified daily (from 8:00 a.m. to 8:00 p.m.
 PST) if there are any updates.
+    - The bot only sends daily notifications of packages that are created before 8:00 a.m.
+PST that day.
+If users create packages after this time, they should expect notifications starting next day if there are any updates.
-    - Adaptability to users in time zones that is not PST is in the plan.
+    - Adaptability to users in other time zones that are not PST is in the plan.